Certificate Requirements (16 Hours)

 Transfer credits and the time limit on enrollment in the Graduate Certificate program

 A student may apply a maximum of four (4) semester credit hours transferred from another institution or used in another graduate program toward fulfilling the GCPH requirements.
 Transfer credits are approved by the corresponding Department Chair that houses the Georgia State University-equivalent course and processed by the OAA.
+Courses must be from a CEPH-accredited program.

 Credits earned at Georgia State University in either transient, non-degree, or other-Georgia State University-degree status: A student may apply a maximum of four (4) semester hours of applicable Georgia State University course credit earned prior to GCPH program admission (while taking public health courses as either transient, non-degree, or other-Georgia State University-degree or program status) toward fulfilling GCPH degree requirements.
 All Georgia State University credits presented for the GCPH degree must have been earned within three calendar years of the date of certificate conferral.
 Courses taken at Georgia State University that were applied to another Georgia State University graduate certificate or degree program may not be applied to the GCPH degree; instead, a student should seek a GCPH course waiver for these courses already applied to another Georgia State University graduate certificate or degree program.
+Courses must be from a CEPH-accredited program.

 GCPH Course Waivers: GCPH students may be granted a course waiver for any GCPH course already completed as part of another Georgia State University graduate certificate or degree program.
 Students are still expected to take the minimum number of credit hours expected for the GCPH program at Georgia State University (sixteen (16) credit hours), but when granted a course waiver, the student may complete a different graduate level course (usually higher-level), substituted into their GCPH program in order to complete the total sixteen (16) credit hour requirement of their GCPH program.
 Waivers and course replacements are decided by the corresponding Department Chair that houses the GCPH course being requested for replacement.